MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Update-MgBetaEducationRoot.md

             - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
           - `[Interests <String[]>]`: A list for the user to describe their interests.
 Returned only on $select.
           - `[IsLicenseReconciliationNeeded <Boolean?>]`: Indicates whether the user is pending an exchange mailbox license assignment.
 Read-only.
 Supports $filter (eq where true only).
           - `[IsManagementRestricted <Boolean?>]`: true if the user is a member of a restricted management administrative unit, in which case it requires a role scoped to the restricted administrative unit to manage.
 Default value is false.
 Read-only.
+To manage a user who is a member of a restricted administrative unit, the calling app must be assigned the Directory.Write.Restricted permission.
+For delegated scenarios, the administrators must also be explicitly assigned supported roles at the restricted administrative unit scope.
-          - `[IsResourceAccount <Boolean?>]`: Do not use - reserved for future use.
+          - `[IsResourceAccount <Boolean?>]`: Do not use – reserved for future use.
           - `[JobTitle <String>]`: The user's job title.
 Maximum length is 128 characters.
 Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values).
           - `[JoinedGroups <IMicrosoftGraphGroup[]>]`:
           - `[JoinedTeams <IMicrosoftGraphTeam[]>]`: The Microsoft Teams teams that the user is a member of.
 Read-only.
 Nullable.